DAHammond/Bee2041-Final/README.md

 ## Files in this repository
 README - This file containing repository information and instructions on replication.
 Data Collection Web Scraper - A python file containing all the necessary code to scrape the project specific data from the internet.
-match_data.csv - The CSV file that comes from running the webscraper
+EPL_2022-2023_match_data.csv - The CSV file that comes from running the webscraper

 *Git tracking has been completed using the Github desktop app therefore I do not think that there is a .git folder*